codefellows/seattle-code-301n24/facilitator/final-exam/assessment/README.md

 #### React App: Getting Started

-- create an empty private repo on GitHub
+- Create an empty private repo on GitHub
 - Invite your instructor to the repo
-- connect it to your React app:
+- connect it to your React app directory:
   - run `git init`
+  - run `git branch -M main`
   - run `git remote add origin <url-of-the-repo-you-just-created>`
+  - A/C/P

 - Install your dependencies
 - Run the tests